BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-Although the post-2012 Holden Colorado and Isuzu D-Max are structurally similar the powertrains aren’t: Colorados have different engines and transmissions from D-Maxs.
+Although post-2012 Holden Colorado and Isuzu D-MAX utes were structurally similar the powertrains weren’t, with Colorados having different engines and transmissions from D-MAXs.

-It may seem odd that post-2012 Colorado models are down on engine displacement in comparison with their three-litre predecessors and post-2012 D-Max competitor, but the Duramax 2.5-litre and 2.8-litre engines are signs of the times.
+It may seem odd that post-2012 Colorado models were down on engine displacement in comparison with their three-litre predecessors and post-2012 D-Max competitor, but the Duramax 2.5-litre and 2.8-litre engines were signs of the times.

 However, the four-cylinder Duramax engines used to power the post-2012 Colorado were not from Isuzu but were Italian VM Motori designs, similar to those used in some Chrysler products.
 A version of the 2.5-litre was used to power London taxis.

 We’d love to know how much money Roger Penske made directly and indirectly out of General Motors since he bought the company’s large diesel engine business for a song in the 1990s – subsequently selling it to Daimler in 2000 – but retaining control of its subsidiary, VM Motori that he’d bought in 1995.

-Some major Colorado Duramax engine components are produced in Italy and shipped to Thailand for assembly, although there’s a schedule for total Thai production in the near-term.
-Colorado transmissions are GM-sourced five-speed manual and six-speed automatic.
+Some major Colorado Duramax engine components were produced in Italy and shipped to Thailand for assembly, although there was a 2019-abandoned schedule for total Thai production.
+Colorado transmissions were GM-sourced five-speed manual and six-speed automatic.

-Colorado pricing seems a tad on the high side for a vehicle range that lacks the safety credentials and technical inclusions of the Ford Ranger/Mazda BT-50 and VW Amarok line-ups.
+Colorado pricing was a tad on the high side for a vehicle range that lacked the safety credentials and technical inclusions of the Ford Ranger/Mazda BT-50 and VW Amarok line-ups.

 In June 2013 Holden increased the appeal of the Colorado range with the release of a special edition Thunder pack.

 Colorado Thunder included nudge bar, towing package, soft tonneau cover, front carpet floor mats, one-piece rear carpet floor mat, bonnet protector, slimline weather shields and Thunder badging.

-The Colorado Thunder pack was available on LX 4x4 Crew Cab Chassis and Pick Up, and LT and LTZ 4x4 Crew Cab Pick Up models.
+The Colorado Thunder pack was available on LX 4×4 Crew Cab Chassis and Pick Up, and LT and LTZ 4×4 Crew Cab Pick Up models.

-Holden offered the Thunder pack at no additional cost on Colorado 4x4 LT Crew Cab with special drive away pricing of $39,990.
+Holden offered the Thunder pack at no additional cost on Colorado 4×4 LT Crew Cab with special drive away pricing of $39,990.